It’s high time we put the most enduring myths about human behavior to bed, and see the mind—and the world—as it is.

 Most people have had moments of being embarrassed and perhaps even humiliation in their lives.
 This is usually a result of doing something we see as foolish or wrong.....

-Sherry Gaba, LCSW, is a licensed psychotherapist and certified recovery and life coach who helps people cope with lifelong addictions and underlying issues such as depression and anxiety.
+Sherry Gaba, LCSW, is a licensed psychotherapist/author specializing in addictions, codependency, and underlying issues such as depression, trauma, and anxiety.